developersri/vcomply-challenge/README.md

-The project is focused towards generating schedules (with recurring dates or one time) based on user's choice.
-The UI allows user to
+The project is focused towards generating schedules (with recurring or one time events) based on user's choice.
+The UI allows user to:
 - generate one time events by simply selecting the date/time of choice
 - generate recurring events by selecting frequency and other relevant parameters

+# Installation and Setup

+## Cloning

+The project is hosted on github as a public repository.
+It is expected that `node` and `npm` packages are installed on the local machine before setting up the project.
+Following are the further steps to get it running locally:

+- clone it by `git clone https://github.com/developersri/vcomply-challenge.git`

+## Installation and Running the app

+The project has front end + back end server codebase in the same repository and they both have to be started in order to run the app.

+### Front End Application (Client)

+Run `npm install` and `npm run client-start` from the project's root directory.
+By default, the project is hosted on `http://localhost:3000`

+### Back End Application (Server)

+Run `npm run server-start` from the project's root directory.
+By default, the server is set to be listened at `http://localhost:3001`